 In 1988 the first edition of NEONATOLOGY Dr. Tricia Gomella presented the concept of the "ON CALL PROBLEM".
-The goal was to provide practical approach to common problems in the NICU and to serve as an effective teaching tool.
+The goal was to provide a practical approach to common problems in the NICU and to serve as an effective teaching tool.
 This pioneering "ON CALL" problem solving concept approach has been replicated across numerous specialties and many other publications.
-Here are two current examples from the 7th Edition of NEONATOLOGY Edited by Dr. Tricia Gomella: Eye Discharge and Conjunctivitis and Pneumothorax
+Here is an example from the 8th Edition of GOMELLA'S NEONATOLOGY: Eye Discharge and Conjunctivitis.

 SAMPLE ON CALL PROBLEM FROM